Skip to main content

 Hello J Clay!

-Red Sands.
 You could stop here but I said I'd give you three.
-Located in Kensington, this course has everything going for it, a great layout, the people there are awesome, and it's not expensive to play.
+Located near Kensington, this course has everything going for it, a great layout, the people there are awesome, and it's not expensive to play.

-The Currie family own and operate the course which started as a nine hole layout and expanded to eighteen in 2011.
-Generous fairways and smooth greens make this a user friendly course that is very well suited for a beginner.
+The Currie family owns and operates the course, which started as a nine-hole layout and expanded to eighteen in 2011.
+Generous fairways and smooth greens make this a user-friendly course that is very well suited for a beginner.
 You have the option of buying a green fee for the full eighteen or only nine.
-Eighteen holes costs only $40 in peak season and it includes a basket of practice balls, great value!

 Ryan